javier-lopez/javier.io/blog/en/_posts/2011-11-18-deb-packages-cache.md

 $ sudo apt-get install squid-deb-proxy-client
 </pre>

-After executing these commands the apt-cacher-ng server will anounce itself to all computers in the local network, and clients machines will be able to autoconfigure their apt preferences depending of whether they see an apt-cacher-ng server or not.
+After executing these commands the apt-cacher-ng server will announce itself to all computers in the local network, and clients machines will be able to autoconfigure their apt preferences depending of whether they see an apt-cacher-ng server or not.
 Pretty cool &#128522;

 ### Extra